pic

 2-element Vector{Int64}: 0 5

-If you instead want to treat x and y as separate objects, you must apply the function copy.
-This creates a new object with identical elements as the original.
+If you instead aim to treat x and y as pointing to separate objects, you must use the copy function.
+This creates a new object with the same elements as the original.
 In this way, any modification to the new object won't affect the original one, allowing you to work with x and y independently.

 x = [4,5]